lungoruscello/WorldPopPy/README.md

 ### Managing the local cache

-By default, all downloaded source data from WorldPop will be cached on disk.
-You can disable caching by setting `cache_downloads=False` when calling `wp_raster()`.
+By default, downloaded source data from WorldPop will be cached on disk.
+When calling `wp_raster()`, wou can disable caching by setting `cache_downloads=False`.

 The default cache directory is `~/.cache/worldpoppy`, and can be changed by setting an environment variable, as shown [here](https://github.com/lungoruscello/WorldPopPy/blob/master/worldpoppy/examples/example4.py).